MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

      - For all elements in transverse direction between start_edge and end_edge

-This example shows the assignment of interior main beams with the example intermediate concrete I-beams:
+Heres the codeline that assigns interior main beams of the grillage model with the earlier object of intermediate concrete *I-beam*:

 .. code-block:: python